-BIRMINGHAM, Ala. -- Twenty-eight current and former Southeastern Conference student-athletes will participate in the SEC Career Tour Dec.
-3-5 in Atlanta.
-This marks the fourth consecutive year the Conference has invited student-athletes from each of its institutions to participate in the career tour leading up to the SEC Football Championship Game.
+BIRMINGHAM, Ala.
+(Dec.
+3, 2020)-----The Southeastern Conference on Thursday wrapped up the SEC Career Tour, which included participation by 68 student-athletes from all 14 SEC universities.
+The 2020 SEC Career Tour was conducted in a virtual format.
+This marks the fifth consecutive year the Conference has invited student-athletes from each of its institutions to participate in the career tour.

 The goal of the career tour is to provide exposure for SEC student-athletes who are seeking career opportunities in various fields.
-The group is scheduled to visit the headquarters and meet with executives at several corporations in the Atlanta area including Cox Communications, NCR Corporation, Winning Edge Leadership Academy, The Home Depot and UPS.
+The program allows student-athlete to connect with human resource recruiters and submit resumes for entry-level jobs, internships and gain valuable knowledge of professional branding.

 The group met virtually with executives at several corporations in the Atlanta area including Cox Communications, The Atlanta Hawks and Chick-fil-A. Growing Leaders served as the SEC Career Tour host.

 The 68 student-athletes began the three-day program with a meeting with SEC Commissioner Greg Sankey on Tuesday.
 The group also learned from former SEC Career Tour participants about their preparation, unique experiences and how they leveraged relationships to obtain employment.
 On Wednesday, the group met with Randy Hain of Serviam Partners.
 He discussed ways to build effective business relationships and how to improve the quality and quantity of business relationships through authenticity, curiosity and other proven best practices.

 On the final day of the Career Tour, Kevin DeShazo of Fieldhouse Media led a discussion on leveraging personal brand and social media to land a job and become more attractive to organizations.
 The group also heard a presentation from Dr. Tim Elmore of Growing Leaders, Inc.